tsawler/ws/README.md

 # ws

-Package ws is a simple library that makes it simple to use WebSockets (specifically [Gorilla Websockets](https://github.com/gorilla/websocket)) in your Go application.
+Package ws is a simple library that makes it easy to use WebSockets (specifically [Gorilla Websockets](https://github.com/gorilla/websocket)) in your Go application.

 ## Installation